 He informed me that there was an order to keep my car at Tri-State Auto Auction (Repo Lot) but the order was cancelled and my car was indeed shipped to Fort Wayne Indiana Auto Auction.
 He gave me the correct phone number to call for retrieval and told me again to call Santander after I retrieve my vehicle so that the status on the account can return to active.
 I in turn called Indiana Auto Auction in Fort Wayne Indiana and spoke with representative Tammy who gave me the hours of operation and told me to bring my Driver's License with me.

 The storage fee for now is $100.00 and the fee will be $10.00 a day after 2 weeks starting from today.
-She later called me back and left me a voice mail message that night apologizing for not to include the key fee of $250.00 so the total is $350.00 not $100.00.
-On March 22, 2012 I called Santandar Consumer with questions of the location of the vehicle and why was a order cancelled to have my vehicle stay in the state for retrieval?
+She later called me back and left me a voicemail message that night apologizing for not to include the key fee of $250.00 so the total is $350.00 not $100.00.
+On March 22, 2012 I called Santander Consumer with questions of the location of the vehicle and why was a order cancelled to have my vehicle stay in the state for retrieval?
 I was told that the vehicle was sent to the auction for storage purposes only.
-I asked the representative how will I retrieve my vehicle from Indiana, I live in Chicago.
+I asked the representative "How will I retrieve my vehicle from Indiana?
+I live in Chicago."
 I was told I can have the vehicle towed at my own expense.

 Well, I somehow found a link to the e-mail address for the office of the president of Santander.
 I filed a complaint on that, and within an hour I had a phone call with a promise to have a resolution in 48 hours.
 This morning, the payment was showing on my account.
 I didn't catch the person's name but I thank them for resolving this.
 One less thing to worry about.
 However, I think it's sad that I have to resort to going that high up for a simple error.
 I'm just glad that at least someone followed through, although I don't blame "Lindella" who I talked to last week.
 She was nice and did all she could.